murphnomer/CSB340_CPUScheduler/Report.md

 ## Design Process

-We decided to build a custom Process class that contains several counter variables and tracks each Process' current state (Running, IO, Waiting, Finished) and has corresponding counter variables to track the amount of time each Process has spent in that state.
-This design choice made calculating the metrics for each algorithm very easy to do.
+We decided to build a custom Process class that contains several counter variables and tracks each Process' current state (Running, IO, Waiting, Finished) with corresponding counter variables that track the amount of time each Process has spent in that state.
+This design choice made calculating the individual and average metrics for each algorithm very easy to do.
 The main operations of the Process class come in its tick() method, which handles incrementation of the appropriate counter for the current state, and also manages many of the state changes (moves a process to the IO state once its current CPU burst has finished, for instance).
 Then each algorithm just has to instruct all of its Processes to